 65" | 65U8G | 65U88G | 360 |

 If someone comes across a different type of panel or their Hisense U8G doesn't correspond to our review, let us know, and we'll update the review.
-Note that some tests like the gray uniformity may vary between individual units.

 The Hisense U8G is an impressive TV, with a few minor issues that could be deal-breakers for some.
 It offers impressive value, outperforming some far more expensive models from competitors, like the Sony X90J.

-See our recommendations for the best 4k TVs, the best 55 inch TVs, and the best 4k gaming TVs.
+See our recommendations for the best 4k TVs, the best 55-inch TVs, and the best 4k gaming TVs.

 The LG C1 OLED and the Hisense U8G use very different panel technologies, each with strengths and weaknesses, so which one is better depends on your usage.
 The LG has a nearly infinite contrast ratio, so blacks are inky black in a dark room.
 The LG also has much better viewing angles, making it a better choice for a wide seating arrangement.
 On the other hand, the Hisense is much brighter, and unfortunately, the LG has a risk of burn-in with static content, which may be a concern for some people.